Praashoo7/MiniProjects/README.txt

               Dates Given by the User.

 	    - There is no use of Implicit Modules Provided by Python.
-            - Module is Only used to Aquire the Current Date and only in First Selection(dmycalculateCModule.py).
+            - The Implicit Python Module is Only used to Aquire the Current Date and only in First Selection(dmycalculateCModule.py).

 3. FilterMapReduce(Module) :- Own created Filter, Map and Reduce Functions.